k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 2. LUs - the execution order depends on the task's execution mode:

    - Horizontal execution - execution of the task LU by LU from parent to child, where all entities are processed in one LU before moving on to the next system in the hierarchy.
    - Vertical execution - execution of the entire LU hierarchy for each root entity before moving on to the next root entity.
-Note that this mode is not available for a task that generates [entity clones](17a_task_target_component_entities.md#generate-clones-for-an-entity) or synthetic entities generation.
+Note that this mode is not available for a task that generates [entity clones](17a_task_target_component_entities.md#generate-clones-for-an-entity) and for synthetic entities generation.

    Click for more information about the [execution order of hierarchical LUs](/articles/TDM/tdm_overview/03_business_entity_overview.md#task-execution-of-hierarchical-business-entities).